mohalang/moha/docs/reference/index.md

 Members can be identifiers of variables and functions.

 Export statement should be written as the first statement of the source file.
+Export statement should only appear once at most.
 Export statement could be omitted if the source file is served as a entry script.

 Import statement should follow export statement and be written before any other statements.

 Example: